 weather normalized: a method for modifying the measured building energy use in a specific weather year to energy use under normal weather conditions.

-weather normalized energy utilization index (WNEUI): measurement that normalizes a building’s site energy use relative to its size based on the building’s weather normalized site energy use.
+weather normalized energy use intensity (WNEUI): measurement that normalizes a building’s site energy use relative to its size based on the building’s weather normalized site energy use.
 A building’s energy use intensity is calculated by dividing the total net weather normalized energy consumed in one year by the gross floor area of the building, excluding the parking garage.
 Weather normalized energy use intensity is reported as a value of a thousand British thermal units per square foot per year.

 zone: a space or group of spaces within a building for which the heating, cooling, or lighting requirements are sufficiently similar that desired conditions can be maintained throughout by a single controlling device.